microsoft/bc2adls/SUPPORT.md

 # Support

-Please be aware that this tool is an experiment and should not be used for running production-level ETL (extract, transform, load) data processes from Dynamics 365 Business Central.
-The tool is not supported by the Dynamics 365 Business Central product group in Microsoft and was created with the sole intention of inspiring the community.
-Because of the paucity of resources, our support on this tool is very limited.
-The tool will be obsoleted if and once the data export feature is supported by the product group.
+Please be aware that bc2adls is an experimental prototype which is not supported by the Dynamics 365 Business Central product group in Microsoft.
+You are welcome to use and build upon bc2adls, however, you are doing so at your own risk.
+As we are only a small group, our support on this tool is very limited.
 Please expect delays in responding to your queries or bugs.
+If the product group releases an officially supported data export feature, bc2adls will be deprecated.
+In that case, we will update this page to reflect this.

 ## How to file issues and get help